 Your browser does not support the <object> tag.

-|data||Designates the URL of the resource embedded in the <object> element|
+|data||Designates the URL of the resource embedded in the <object> element.|

-|form||Designates the form(s) to which an object belongs|
+|form||Designates the form(s) of where an object belongs.|

-|height||Designates the height of the object|
+|height||Designates the height of the object.|

-|name||Designates a name for the object|
+|name||Designates a name for the object.|

-|type||Designates the media type of data specified by the data attribute|
+|type||Designates the media type of data specified by the data attribute.|

-|usemap||Designates that an image is a client-side image-map|
+|usemap||Designates that an image is a client-side image map.|

-|width||Designates the width of the image|
+|width||Designates the width of the image.|

 A deprecated attribute is one that may function currently but is not supported in going forward.
 While the attribute may work with the current version of HTML, it will eventually be phased out.
 It is better to avoid using these attributes to help future-proof your website.

-|align||Designates the alignment of the object with respect to the content around it|
+|align||Designates the alignment of the object with respect to the content around it.|

-|archive||Designates a list of URL's to different archives|
+|archive||Designates a list of URL's to different archives.|

-|border||Designates the width of the border surrounding the object|
+|border||Designates the width of the border surrounding the object.|

-|classid||Designates a class ID value as set in the Windows Registry or a URL|
+|classid||Designates a class ID value as set in the Windows registry or a URL.|

-|codebase||Designates the location of an object's code|
+|codebase||Designates the location of an object's code.|

-|codetype||Designates the media type of the code listed in the classid attribute|
+|codetype||Designates the media type of the code listed in the classid attribute.|

-|declare||Designates that the object should only be declared, not created or represented until called|
+|declare||Designates that the object should only be declared, not created or represented until called.|

-|hspace||Designates the whitespace on right and left side of an object|
+|hspace||Designates the whitespace on right and left side of an object.|

-|standby||Designates the text that displays while the object loads|
+|standby||Designates the text that displays while the object loads.|

-|vspace||Designates the whitespace above and below an object|
+|vspace||Designates the whitespace above and below an object.|

-|All versions||All versions||All version||All versions||All versions|
+|All versions||All versions||All versions||All version||All versions||All versions|